hugojira/TopHits1970-2019/spotifyHits1970-2019.md

 ![](spotifyHits1970-2019_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

-The result is that only the column `track.preview_url` has missing values, the column contains links which open a popup with a 30 min preview of the track.
-This is not a problem since it’s not necessary for the audio analysis.
+The result is that only the column `track.preview_url` has missing values, the column contains links which open a popup with a 30 sec preview of the track.
+As long as the audio features have no missing values then there’s no problem with this data.

 ## Exporting the data to .csv